K3rnel-Dev/RunPE-Builder/README.md

 - In-Memory Decryption: Decrypts the executable code in memory to avoid detection by traditional file-based antivirus solutions.
 - Process Injection: Injects the decrypted executable code into legitimate processes, enhancing stealth and bypassing security mechanism
 - User-Friendly Interface: Easy-to-use GUI for building and managing.
+- Obfuscation: Builder have obfuscation methods to which obfuscates the final file.

 ## 📷 Video-Proof:
 https://github.com/user-attachments/assets/312c4b5d-79ee-44ae-bf76-c7a5a2826a6d